 If you have a marketing manager or assistant on your team, or if you worked with a launch agency, be sure to share these numbers with those supporting your launch efforts.

 (Pssst.
 Looking for a service provider for launch support?
 Crème de la Crème, our verified directory of online service pros can help!)

 Launching can be an absolute whirlwind, but it’s important not to neglect key post-launch activities that can have a huge impact on the success of your product.

 From taking care of yourself as the CEO to making sure your students are supported, a post-launch plan will help go from feeling frazzled in the wake of a hectic launch to calm and in control.

-Check out our ready-to-use, lawyer-approved, plug-and-play legal contract templates!
-So you can upgrade your client contract while staying Protected & Profitable™✨
+Ready to launch?
+Check out our ready-to-use, lawyer-approved, plug-and-play legal contract templates, so you can get started while staying Protected & Profitable™✨

 *The information presented in this blog post is for educational & informational purposes only.
 This should not be a substitute for customized legal advice from a licensed professional in a private setting.
 If you need legal advice, please consult with an attorney.
 This is not a law firm.